cnrv/fpga-rocket-chip/README.md

 ### Other Interesting Proejcts

-- In the original implementation, debug module is grouded.
+- In the original implementation, debug module is grounded.
 If you are interested in using GDB (either through PMOD or BSCAN to connect JTAG), you might want to look into [this repo](https://github.com/thomascp/fpga-rocket-chip/tree/nexys-jtag) by thomascp.

 ### STEPS OVERVIEW